Note (May 2014): This article needs to be re-written. Some of the stuff is okay, but the math needs to be fixed.

 So every time we bet when there is a chance that our opponent will fold we are adding that little extra equity to our hand.
 So when you bet, think of your overall equity like this:

-The amount of fold equity that we can add to our current equity in the hand will vary from one situation to another.
 On a basic level, fold equity can be summarized by the following simple statements:

 - How much fold equity do we have?